 Even long-dead uranium has sprung up into a six-month high.
 There’s a suggestion that US President Donald Trump is going to order US electricity grid operators to order from struggling coal and uranium power plants in America.

 I’ve heard about the uranium price making a massive comeback for as long as I can remember.

 I prefer to build exposure to commodities elsewhere for the moment.
-But I want to reiterate that the natural resources market is one you should be following now.
+But I want to reiterate that the natural resources market is one to keep an eye on right now.

 Confidence, cash and sentiment is back here with a vengeance.

-It sets the stage for a cracking next 18 months on the ASX.
+It sets the stage for what could be a cracking next 18 months for the ASX.